Your Tax Refund and Chapter 7 Bankruptcy

 Since the tax refund is clearly an asset, it is important to understand how to protect that asset.
 The Licata Bankruptcy Firm has the experience and knowledge to properly advise clients how to protect their tax refunds to the fullest extent of the law.

 A knowledgeable bankruptcy attorney in Springfield will understand the limitations of your applicable exemptions and offer proper bankruptcy planning if necessary.

 Sometimes the best advice is to spend your refund prior to filing.
 If this is your intent, it is strongly advised you discuss your plans with your bankruptcy attorney.

 Knowing how to spend the money without causing potential issues in an upcoming bankruptcy filing can make a big difference in your bankruptcy outcome.

-Our free bankruptcy consultations are an opportunity to fully understand how to address your tax refund when considering filing Chapter 7 bankruptcy in Branson Missouri.
+Our free bankruptcy consultations are an opportunity to fully understand how to address your tax refund when considering filing Chapter 7 bankruptcy.

 If you have more questions about your tax refund and how filing for Chapter 7 may affect it, reach out to a bankruptcy lawyer near you at Licata Bankruptcy Firm PC.
 Contact us online or call (417) 213-5006 for a free consultation.